-While all of Jesus’s earthly life was a life of suffering, this post deals with the 3 types of suffering he endured just prior-to and on the cross as he secured our redemption by shedding his blood.
+The entire earthly life of the Lord Jesus was one of suffering.
+However, this article focuses on 3 types of suffering he endured just before and on the cross as he secured our redemption by shedding his blood.
 And the 3 types of suffering* were: Physical, Spiritual, and Emotional.

 1. Physical Suffering